mEngstroem/EasyReflectometryApp/docs/tutorials/settings/settings.md

 <img src='./../_images/setting_overview.png' width='800px'></img>

-In the settings menu, there is five tabs:
+In the settings menu, there are five tabs:
 #### Prompts
-Used for enabling/disabling tool tips.
+Used for enabling/disabling tooltips.

 #### Updates
 Allowing the app to check for updates when starting and force-checking for updates.